wavefrontHQ/opentelemetry-examples/README.md

 1. Configure your application to send trace data to the OpenTelemetry Collector.
 See the [OpenTelemetry documentation](https://opentelemetry.io/docs/collector/) for details.
 1. Export the data from the OpenTelemetry Collector to the Tanzu Observability (Wavefront) trace exporter:
     1. Download the `otelcol-contrib` binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-releases/releases).
+    **Note**: You need to use OpenTelemetry Collector Contrib version v0.28.0 or later to export traces to Tanzu Observability."
     1. In the same directory, create a file named `otel_collector_config.yaml`.
     1. Copy the configurations in the [preconfigured YAML file](https://github.com/wavefrontHQ/opentelemetry-examples/blob/master/otel_collector_config.yaml) to the file you just created.
 For details on OpenTelemetry configurations, see [OpenTelemetry Collector Configuration](https://opentelemetry.io/docs/collector/configuration/).
     1. On your console, navigate to the directory you downloaded in the step above and run the following command to start OpenTelemetry Collector: